ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 ## The following conclusions and findings are found in Jypter_Scripts/Data_Exploration.ipynb file:

-- The first exploration task I conducted was to use seaborn's pairplot to plot all variables against one another for each different type of gesture.
-I was looking to see if there was any noticable outright linear or logistic relationships between variables.
+- The first exploration task I conducted was to use seaborn's pair plot to plot all variables against one another for each different type of gesture.
+I was looking to see if there was any noticeable outright linear or logistic relationships between variables.
 None popped out to me.
 ![Fist Pump Pairplot](/Jypter_Scripts/images/fist_pump_pairplot.png)

-- Looking at the descriptions, I noticed that each gesture sampling had a different number of points, and are not consistant between samples of the same gesture.
+- Looking at the descriptions, I noticed that each gesture sampling had a different number of points, and are not consistent between samples of the same gesture.

-- Each gestures acceleration data and gyroscope data is pretty unqiue when looking at time series plots.
-With fist pump mode and speed mode looking the most similar and will probably be the trickiest to differentiate from one another.
+- Each gesture's acceleration data and gyroscope data is pretty unique when looking at time series plots.
+With fist-pump mode and speed mode looking the most similar and will probably be the trickiest to differentiate from one another.
 ![Gesture Acclerations](/Jypter_Scripts/images/Accels.png)
 ![Gesture Gyroscopes](/Jypter_Scripts/images/Gyros.png)

 - Conducting a PCA of the different gestures yielded that the most "important" type of raw data is acceleration.
 However, when conducting a PCA with min/max normalized acceleration and gyroscope data, the most important feature became the normalized gyroscope data.
-Specifically Gyro_Z seems to contribute the most to principal component, across all gestures.
+Specifically, Gyro_Z seems to contribute the most to the first principal component, across all gestures.
 ![PCA's](/Jypter_Scripts/images/PCAs.png)

 - So now the decision.
 The PCA of Raw Data says that accelerations work.
 The PCA of Normalized Data seems to conclude that gyroscope data works.
-Since I'd like to eventually move this project over to the esp32, less data processing will reduce processing overhead on the micro.
-So lets try just using the **raw acceleration data** first.
+Since I'd like to eventually move this project over to the esp32, less pre-processing will reduce processing overhead on the micro.
+So let's try just using the **raw acceleration data** first.
 If that doesn't work, I'll add in the raw gyroscope data.
 If none of those work well, I'll normalize the data.

 ## The following information is can be found in more detail in the Jypter_Scripts/Data Cleaning and Augmentation.ipynb file:

+Since I was collecting the data myself, I have a super small data set.
+Meaning I will most likely overfit my model.
+To overcome this I implemented augmentation techniques to my data set.

+The augmentation techniques used are as follows:
+1) Increase and decrease the peaks of the XYZ data
+2) Shift the data to complete faster or slower.
+Time stretch and shrink.
+3) Add noise to the data points
+4) Increase and decrease the magnitude the XYZ data uniformly
+5) Shift the snapshot window around the time series data, making the gesture start sooner or later

+To address the number of data points inconsistency, I found that 760 data points per sample was the average.
+I then implemented a script that cut off the front and end of my data by a certain number of samples depending on the length.
+Saving the first half and the second half as two different samples, to keep as much data as possible.
+This cut data had a final length of 760 for each sample.

+Before Augmenting I had 168 samples in my training set, 23 in my test set, and 34 in my validation set.
+After I augmenting I ended up with 8400 samples in my training set, 46 in my test set, and 68 in my validation set.
+Still small, but way better than before.

 # Model Building:
 As said in the TLDR, the ModelPipeline.py script, found in the Python_Scripts folder, will import all finalized data from the finalized CSVs, create 2 different models an LSTM and CNN, compare the models' performances, and save all models.
 Note the LSTM will not have a size optimized tflite model.